COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 * Street paving
 * Mapping data

-These data currently reside in a range of isolated and non-integrated data repositories, in multiple incompatible formats, and are managed by non-interoperable platforms.
-These data have the potential to drive deeper understanding of civic activity and policy, drive transparency and accountability, and make the City a more efficient and data-driven leader on the global civic landscape.
+The data currently reside in a range of isolated and non-integrated data repositories, in multiple incompatible formats, and are managed by non-interoperable platforms.
+The data have the potential to drive deeper understanding of civic activity and policy, drive transparency and accountability, and make the City a more efficient and data-driven leader on the global civic landscape.

-Properly enhanced and managed, these data has the potential to:
+Properly enhanced and managed, the data has the potential to:

-* Facilitate decision-making by Mayor Faulconer and the City Council.
+* Facilitate decision-making by staff and policymakers.
 * Increase transparency, efficiency, and accountability.
 * Improve information sharing and use by City employees.
 * Allow the community to conduct analyses and build applications on top of the City’s data.

-The Performance & Analytics Department is committed to guiding this potential towards reality.
+The City is committed to guiding this potential towards reality.

 ## Benefits of Open Data

-1. **Empower** people to build applications that assist residents, start businesses around those applications, and contribute to the overall **economic development** of the City.
+1. Allow taxpayers to benefit from a more **efficient**, agile government that is capable of being responsive to them and able to deliver more with the same level of resources.
-2. **Empower** consumers of City data-based applications to have the most up-to-date, accurate and relevant information at their fingertips.
+2. **Empower** people to build applications that assist residents, start businesses around those applications, and contribute to the overall **economic development** of the City.
-3. Allow City employees to be more **efficient** and innovative by allowing them to get data from other departments more quickly and in an easily consumable format.
+3. **Empower** consumers of City data-based applications to have the most up-to-date, accurate and relevant information at their fingertips.
-4. Allow taxpayers to benefit from a more **efficient**, agile government that is capable of being responsive to them and able to deliver more with the same level of resources.
+4. Allow City employees to be more **efficient** and innovative by allowing them to get data from other departments more quickly and in an easily consumable format.
 5. Be recognized globally as a leader in the space.